azrieltomas/attiny_joystick/README.md

 ### ADC
 The controller requires two ADC conversions.
 For absolute simplicity I'm only using half the register for an 8-bit conversion.
 These have to be set manually and forced to wait, or the code will only return 0x00 for one or more conversions.

-A centre deadzone is set so slight movements and jitter do give a reading.
+A centre deadzone is set so slight movements and jitter do not give a reading.

 <br/>